Help for owners and occupiers

 Disabled facilities grants

 If you are eligible for a disabled facilities grant, your home can be adapted to make your day-to-day life more manageable.
 The disabled facilities grant is means-tested - whether you can receive it depends on your other sources of income.
-Request an assessment.
+Your district/city council may have alternative loans/grants which are not means-tested.

 Essential repair grants